 - Save the template.

-You can also format the reports to show 4 digits.
+You can also format the reports to show four digits.
 To do this:

 - Go to a report worksheet, for example "Sales Report".

-- Push down the CTRL key on your keyboard, click each column heading for which you want to set the format to select all the columns.
+- Push down the CTRL key on your keyboard and click each column heading for which you want to set the format to select all the columns.

-- Right-click one of the select column heading, choose "Format Cells".
+- Right-click one of the selected column headings and choose "Format Cells".